IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 │   │   WD-76845-097.ome.tif
 </pre>

+File descriptions:
-* 40-channel OME-TIFF image file
+* `tif/WD-76845-097.ome.tif` 40-channel OME-TIFF image file
 * single-cell feature table (CSV format) with the following columns:
  * `CellID` - a unique identifier for each cell within the tissue
  * `Hoechst0` through `CollagenIV_647` - log10-transformed integrated signal intensities for each of 40 channels.